 Our excursions to Rethymno were generally “in and out” meaning we went there with a goal, usually espresso, and when that goal was met, we hustled back to our villa for pool time.

-When in Rethymno, we stuck in and around the old town.
+When in Rethymno, we stayed in and around the old town.
 The old town is exactly what you’d expect of an old town in Greece.
-Loads of narrow alleys and old men sitting on chairs and playing cards like they have done together for the past 40 years.
+Lots of narrow alleys and old men playing cards like they have done for the past 50 years.

 On our last full day in Crete, I realized that I had only taken photos of olive oil, watermelon, and our pool so we braved the heat and strolled around the old town for about 45 minutes taking photographs.